 This pizza dough recipe will show you how to make a Neopolitan pizza dough so you can make pizza just like the ones you get in Italy.

-I have another recipe for making your own pizzas, which is quicker than this recipe (but it is not as good 🙂 )
+I have another recipe for making your own pizzas, which is quicker than this recipe (but it is not quite as good 😃 )

-In this recipe, you allow the dough to rest and proof which does actually make the crust a lot better.
+In the recipe on this page, you allow the dough to rest and proof which does actually make the crust a lot better and crisper.